 If you attempt a long cal and it fails, you have deleted all the previous calibration data, so you must now complete the full long cal successfully to get the car going.
 Part D can be very problematic and take many attempts to pass.

-If you attempt a long cal and it fails, and you consequently attempt a short cal, this will be the most likely result.
+If you attempt a long cal and it fails, and you consequently attempt a short cal, the most likely result will be as follows.
 The shift rod calibration will pass (if all is OK) and then the clutch cal will fail immediately it starts.
-This is because the clutch cal (part E) requires some date from the hydraulic teach in (part D), and this was deleted by part A of the long cal that had been previously attempted.
+This is because the clutch cal (part E) requires some data from the hydraulic teach in (part D), and this was deleted by part A of the long cal that had been previously attempted.

 It has been reported that aftermarket diagnostic tools can brick the TCU during calibration.
 For this reason I suggest only using PIWIS for the calibration.
 I personally use the PIWIS 3 that is described on the PDK Pirates website.
 Link below.
 I have used this extensively for sensor testing and general diagnostic work.
 It has worked a charm, cost peanuts to purchase, and is relatively simple to set up.